scientifichackers/zproc/docs/user/introduction.rst

     )

-What's really cool about the process map is that it returns a generator.
+What's interesting about :py:meth:`~.Context.process_map` is that it returns a generator.

 The moment you call it, it will distribute the task to "count" number of workers.

-It will then, return with a generator, which in-turn will do the job of pulling in the results from these workers, and arranging them in order.
+It will then, return with a generator, which in-turn will do the job of pulling out the results from these workers, and arranging them in order.